The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 Now, I don't know.

-Um but you have to go through the Secretary of Health and Human Services.
+But you have to go through the Secretary of Health and Human Services.

-That's where you have you should you should, If you're really serious about this, call up HHS, and you tell them that you were listening to this program and that you heard about all of the waivers that are being granted to the unions and to McDonald's, and that you have a small business and you want to know if you can apply for a waiver and get it in order to continue to provide your employees' health care despite Obamacare.
+You should, if you're really serious about this, call up HHS and you tell them that you were listening to this program and that you heard about all of the waivers that are being granted to the unions and to McDonald's and that you have a small business and you want to know if you can apply for a waiver and get it in order to continue to provide your employees health care despite Obamacare.

-See what happens.
+Let's see what happens.

 I'd like to know.

-Well, uh we here at EIB Network and our talented staff, somewhat overrated on occasion, no doubt could come up with the form, but what good would that do you?
+Well, we here at EIB Network and our talented staff, somewhat overrated on occasion, no doubt could come up with the form, but what good would that do you?

 Well, we could get it online and everybody would have instant access to it.

-Oh, oh, oh, oh, oh, oh, I see, I see.
+Oh, oh, I see, I see.

-So, not to be impolite, but you want the EIB network to do your work for you.
+So not to be impolite, but you want the EIB network to do your work for you.

-Uh, well, that would help, yeah.
+Well, that would help, yeah.

 We'll be back after this.